-John Collison on the challenges of accounting for R&D and intangible capital
+John Collison on the challenges of accounting for R&D and intangible capital in software businesses

 John Collison: Accounting standards are invented by us humans to give us a view of a business and they’re up to us to choose.
 They’re generally in kind of long boring committees, but we humans choose how we look at businesses.
 I have absolutely no patience for the crowd that’s all this winging about non-GAAP metrics.
 [In fact, the GAAP standards are just] relatively arbitrarily chosen and constantly tweaked set of standards for looking at a business.
 If they’re constantly tweaked, presumably you would expect that they can be improved upon.